thetinkeringtypist/libdstructs/README.md

 Implemenation
 -------------
 All data structures are implemented as opaque data types.
-This means that they cannot be allocated on the stack and must be accessed though function calls and pointers.
+This means that they cannot be allocated on the stack and must be accessed though function calls explicitly.
 For example:

 	void example(void){
-		llist *list;	/* Pointer */
+		llist_t *list;	/* Pointer on stack */

 		list = ll_init(int);	/* Allocation on the heap */